aegatlin/react-flat-store/README.md

 ### Store

-`Store` is a React component that stores your data and provides it (via React contexts) to the children components.

-There are no props.
+`Store` is a React component that stores the state.
+There are no required props.

 ```tsx
 function Parent() {